-Proposed Traffic Control Improvements: An Intersection Collision Warning System (ICWS) will be evaluated for installation on Route 7 in advance of the school entrance.
+Proposed Traffic Control Improvements: An Intersection Collision Warning System (ICWS) is being considered for installation on Route 7 in advance of the school entrance.

-Safety: Although this section of Route 7 and the driveway location have been the site of several crashes in the past (property damage only, one fatality in 2013), it is not a high-crash location based on current crash data.
+Safety: Although this section of Route 7 and the driveway location have been the site of several crashes in the past (property damage only, one fatality in 2013), it is not a high-crash location based on crash data analysis.

-ROW: Project will require the acquisition of State Right-of-Way.
+ROW: Project may require the acquisition of State Right-of-Way.